-His research has been published in the premier computer science and business journals and conferences including ACM KDD Proceedings, ACM Transactions on MIS, Big Data, Decision Support Systems, IEEE Transactions on Knowledge and Data Engineering, Information Systems Research, INFORMS Journal on Computing, Management Science and MIS Quarterly.
+His research has been published in the premier computer science and business journals and conferences including ACM KDD Proceedings, ACM RecSys, ACM Transactions on MIS, Big Data, Decision Support Systems, IEEE Transactions on Knowledge and Data Engineering, Information Systems Research, the INFORMS Journal on Computing, JAMIA, Management Science and MIS Quarterly.
 He serves on the editorial board and program committees of many leading academic journals and conferences in the field.

-- ISM 6930 – Computational Methods in IS Research (doctoral course)
+ISM 6930 – Computational Methods in IS Research (doctoral course)

 - "Can Cost Transparency in Recommendations Reduce Healthcare Costs?
 The Role of Time